-Example Active compound concentra- Kill rate

-tion in % after 2 days
+Example Active compound concentration in ppm Kill rate in % after 2 days

-in ppm

-Example 85 ^{a)} 4 45
+Example 85 a) 4 45

 Example 1 4 100

-Ctenocephalides felis; oral (CTECFE)
+Ctenocephalides felis; Oral (CTECFE)

-To produce a suitable preparation of active compound, 1 part by weight of active compound is mixed with the stated amount of water.
+To produce a suitable preparation of active compound, I ${15}$ part by weight of active compound is mixed with the stated amount of solvent.
 Part of the concentrate is diluted with citrated cattle blood, and the desired concentration is prepared.

-20 unfed adult fleas (Ctenocephalides felis) are placed into a chamber whose top and bottom ends are closed with gauze.
+20 unfed adult fleas (Ctenocephalides felis) are placed into 20 a chamber whose top and bottom ends are closed with gauze.
 A metal cylinder whose bottom end is closed with parafilm is placed onto the chamber.
-The cylinder contains the blood/active compound preparation, which can be taken up by the fleas through the parafilm membrane.
-The blood is warmed to 37°C, but the flea chamber is at room temperature.
+The cylinder contains the blood/ active compound preparation, which can be taken up by the fleas through the parafilm membrane.
+The blood is warmed to 25 37° C., but the flea chamber is at room temperature.

 After the desired period of time, the kill in % is determined.
-100% means that all fleas have been killed; 0% means that none of the fleas have been killed.
+100% means that all fleas have been killed: 0% means that none of the fleas have been killed.